shyam1234/Smart_Mobile_Recharge_Suggestion/README.md

 <br/>
 <br/>

 *As we know mobile is an easier way to connect with anyone.
 And this is only possible if mobile has balance/recharge.
-Choose a good plan for the phone which fullfills the need is the hectic job for most of users.
+Choose a good plan for the phone which fulfills the need is the hectic job for most of users.
 In general, they simply choose a plan which is in demand in market (popular plan) without compare their actual need.
-They almost choose the underfit or overfit plan NOT the exact one.
+They almost choose the under fit or over fit plan NOT the exact one.

 I propose the solution that will be the on device ML based Android application which will help the user to make a decision while recharging the phone by giving the insight of the data usage and call.
 Also, give the suggestion among all the plans available based on On-device ML.

 I plan to implement a machine learning model using Firebase, Keras and Tensorflow lite in the app.
-My plan is to train the model based on the user's call duration, data usage and prefeence recharge/history plan.
+My plan is to train the model based on the user's call duration, data usage and preference recharge/history plan.
 Once the model is trained then I will integrate the model with the app to give smart recharge/plan suggestion while next recharge life cycle.
 It will become a good outcome for "On-device ML".*
 <br/>
 <br/>